AnbuKumar-maker/RGB-LED-KeyWord-Detector/README.md

 # RGB-LED-KeyWord-Detector
-Using Jetson Nano, you can now detect millions of key words and trigger specific color in RGB LED
+Using Arduino, you can now detect millions of key words and trigger specific color in RGB LED